keu/docs/astro/cli/get-started.md

 Don't know where to start?
 For beginners, the next resources we recommend are:

 - [Managing connections in Airflow](https://www.astronomer.io/guides/connections/): Learn how to connect Airflow to third party products and services.
-- [Branching in Airflow](https://www.astronomer.io/guides/airflow-branch-operator): Learn how to use conditional logic in Airflow.
 - [Develop a project](develop-project.md): Learn about all of the ways you can configure your Astro project and local Airflow environment.
-- [Passing Data between Airflow Tasks](https://www.astronomer.io/guides/airflow-passing-data-between-tasks): Learn how you can pass values resulting from a task execution to a downstream task.
 - [DAG Writing Best Practices](https://www.astronomer.io/guides/dag-best-practices?search=best): Learn how to write efficient, secure, and scalable DAGs.